mootools/website/README.md

 Now the website is running on `http://localhost:3000`.

+`supervisor` watches all files, while wrapup/stylus write to the `public` folder.
+It is advised to use `supervisor --ignore public index`.

 ## Vagrant

 If you don't want to install all node.js dependencies (and maybe later nginx),